johndward01/CSharp_Software_Development_Review/C#_Review.md

 if (x > y || y > x)
 {
-    Console.WriteLine("The condition is false therefore this code is NOT executed");
+    Console.WriteLine("The condition is false therefore this code IS NOT executed");
 }
 else if (z < y || z < x)
 {
-    Console.WriteLine("The condition here is also false therefore this code is NOT executed");
+    Console.WriteLine("The condition here is also false therefore this code IS NOT executed");
 }
 else
 {